 \section{Related Work}

-We briefly review Neural Radiance Fields and 3D Gaussian Splatting works with a focus on removing non-static distractors in the scene.
+We provide a brief review of the works on Neural Radiance Fields and 3D Gaussian Splatting with a focus on removing non-static distractors in the scene.

-Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf} have emerged as a widely adopted method for high-quality scene reconstruction and novel view synthesis of 3D scenes.
-There are several follow-up extensions of NeRFs for fast training and inference~\cite{sun2022direct,muller2022instant,chen2023mobilenerf}, novel view synthesis on dynamic scenes~\cite{pumarola2021d,tretschk2021non,park2021nerfies}, training on single or limited views~\cite{jain2021putting,rebain2022lolnerf}.
-The seminal paper 3D Gaussian Splatting~\cite{kerbl20233d} employs Gaussian primitives to model scenes instead of relying on continuous volumetric representations.
+Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf} are widely adopted methods for high-quality scene reconstruction and novel view synthesis of 3D scenes.
+The seminal work 3D Gaussian Splatting~\cite{kerbl20233d} employs Gaussian primitives to model scenes instead of relying on continuous volumetric representations.
 This method has recently gained popularity as a faster alternative to NeRFs.
-Follow-up works have extended 3DGS in many directions, for instance in dynamic~\cite{wu20244d,yang2023real} and static~\cite{matsuki2024gaussian,yan2024gs} scenes, utilizing additional information such as depth~\cite{zhu2025fsgs}.

-\textbf{Handling Distractors in NeRFs.} NeRF-W~\cite{martin2021nerf} and RobustNeRF~\cite{sabour2023robustnerf} are two pioneering works similarly approaching the problem of handling transient distractors by utilizing photometric error.
+\textbf{Handling Distractors in NeRFs.} NeRF-W~\cite{martin2021nerf} and RobustNeRF~\cite{sabour2023robustnerf} are two pioneering works approaching the problem in a similar way.
 NeRF-W reconstructs both static background and transients combined with a data-dependent uncertainty field.
 RobustNeRF utilizes Iteratively Reweighted Least Squares for transient object identification and removal.
-Both methods rely directly on color residual supervision and often misclassify transient objects and backgrounds with similar colors.
+Both methods rely on color residual supervision and frequently misclassify transient objects and backgrounds that share similar colors.
 Additionally, they both require careful hyper-parameters tuning.
-Another alternative approach is NeRFBusters~\cite{warburg2023nerfbusters}, which uses a data-driven prior to remove artifacts.
 NeRF On-the-go~\cite{ren2024nerf} utilizes DINOv2 features~\cite{oquab2023dinov2} to identify and eliminate distractors by predicting uncertainties through a shallow MLP and can deal with more complex scenes than RobustNeRF.
 NeRF-HuGS~\cite{chen2024nerf} utilizes two types of heuristics: 1) COLMAP-based~\cite{schonberger2016structure} features combined with SAM~\cite{kirillov2023segment} and 2) residual-based heuristics to identify and remove transient distractors.
-Their method is not robust to heavy transient distractions because both heuristics are not stable under such conditions, as shown in~\cite{ren2024nerf}.
+Their method lacks robustness to heavy transient distractions, as both heuristics are unstable under such conditions, as demonstrated in~\cite{ren2024nerf}.